MonkeysWithPie/pingcremental/README.md

 #### 1. automatic

-just run `run.bat`! it's that simple. it'll set everything up for you (commands, database, and the bot itself).
+just run `run.bat` or `run.sh`! it's that simple. it'll set everything up for you (commands, database, and the bot itself).

 the bot will restart on its own upon encountering an error, or when using `/development restart`.